Chart Color Schemes

 An assessment of population growth drivers in Logan Central reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Logan Central's population, as of Nov 2025, is estimated at around 6,437.
-This reflects an increase of 227 people since the 2021 Census, which reported a population of 6,210.
-The Logan Central statistical area (SA2) had a resident population of 6,408 as of June 2024, according to AreaSearch's analysis of the latest ERP data release by the ABS and address validation since the Census date.
-This results in a density ratio of 2,250 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Logan Central's growth rate of 3.7% since census positions it within 2.7 percentage points of the SA3 area (6.4%).
-Overseas migration contributed approximately 70.0% of overall population gains during recent periods in the Logan Central SA2.
+Logan Central's population is estimated at around 6,437 as of Feb 2026.
+This reflects an increase of 227 people since the 2021 Census, which reported a population of 6,210 people.
+The change is inferred from AreaSearch's estimate of 6,408 residents following examination of ABS data released in June 2024 and address validation since the Census date.
+This results in a density ratio of 2,250 persons per square kilometer, above the national average assessed by AreaSearch.
+Logan Central's growth rate of 3.7% since census positions it within 2.7 percentage points of the SA3 area's growth rate of 6.4%.
+Population growth was primarily driven by overseas migration contributing approximately 70.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort.
-Future demographic trends anticipate lower quartile growth, with the Logan Central SA2 expected to grow by 344 persons to 2041, reflecting a total gain of 5.3% over the 17 years.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Demographic trends suggest lower quartile growth is anticipated moving forward, with the suburb expected to grow by 348 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.3% in total over the 17 years.

 Frequently Asked Questions - Population